inns/mak/README.md

 ## More Details

 ### LaTeX
-The LaTeX rendering feature is powered by [KaTeX](https://khan.github.io/KaTeX/).
+LaTeX rendering is powered by [KaTeX](https://khan.github.io/KaTeX/).

 You need to wrap the $ inside an inlined code block to render LaTeX inlined equations, or use $$ inside a multi-line code block to get an equation block: